T6Tommy/SEEDLAB-TheGoats/README.md

 ###The Goats

-This is the repository for EENG 350 A, Spring 2022, Group 7, otherwise known as The Goats.
+This is the repository for EENG 350 B, Spring 2022, Group 7, otherwise known as The Goats.
 Our group members are:

 - Aaron Hsu